B11040805/python_scrapy/README.md

 # python_scrapy
-learn spider user python and redis
+learn spider use python and redis redis connect